nanlabs/econsole/README.md

     // Logs ERROR level only to console and the file 'app.log' in the current directory require('econsole').enhance({ level: 'ERROR', file: true,  filepath: './app.log'});

+    // Logs ERROR level only to console and the file 'app.log' in the current directory, showing the log timestamp require('econsole').enhance({ level: 'ERROR', file: true,  filepath: './app.log', includeDate: true });

 ```